Details You Need to Know to Plan Your Trip

 - The opportunity of communication with local communities in a traditional ceremonial family gathering on Yalda night.

 Introducing Yalda night festival to the world and attracting foreign travelers to this festival.

 Experiencing an immersive journey through interacting with locals and experiencing the joy of having a night full of laughter and song.

 Promoting Iran’s attractive festivals and places so the worldwide audiences get to know that Iran is different from the mainstream media portrayal of this country.

 - Location: Yalda night festival is an indoor gathering.
 Therefore, you would need to have personal connections to the locals to be able to participate.
-We choose the best hosts to maximize your joy.
+In IranAmaze Iran travel agency we choose the best hosts to maximize your joy.

 - Guide: A local guide can improve travelers’ experience.
 He/she knows the local culture, language, and history.
 Yalda night can’t be completed without Hafez’s poems.
 Your guide can translate the poems.
 Furthermore, she/he helps you to experience this night like a local.

 - Etiquette: most of the time, the Yalda celebration is held in elders’ houses.
 Therefore, travelers need to learn the dress code, the traditions, and the culture of the Iranian people.
 It helps you to participate responsibly in the festival with the most respectful behavior to the local community.
 We will have conversations and discussions around Iranian etiquettes beforehand.